 Note: You can read our recommendations on WordPress plugins and backup solutions here.

 Key Takeaways from our latest WordCamp Experience

 Having our sales engineers, Francisco and Robert, on site was useful to gather info about the needs of the WordPress community.
-Plus get valuable feedback about the WordPress Toolkit and its features.
+Plus get valuable feedback about the WP Toolkit and its features.
 A number of potential customers had technical queries about the software and its suitability for their projects – and we could easily answer.